 In 1792, the United States first assigned a formal monetary role for gold when Congress put the nation's currency on a bimetallic standard, backing it with gold and silver.
 Under the gold standard, the U.S. government was willing to exchange its paper currency for a set amount of gold, meaning the paper currency was backed by a physical asset with real value.
 However, President Nixon in 1971 severed the convertibility between the U.S. dollar and gold, which led to the breakdown of the Bretton Woods international payments system.
 Since then, the prices of gold and of paper currencies have floated freely.
 U.S. and other central banks now hold physical gold reserves primarily as a store of wealth.

-Gold futures and options are traded at the New York Mercantile Exchange (NYMEX), division of the CME Group, NYSE-LIFFE U.S., the Bolsa de Mercado & Futuros (BM&F), EUREX, JSE Securities Exchange, and the Moscow Exchange.
+Gold futures and options are traded at the CME Group, NYSE-LIFFE U.S., the Bolsa de Mercado & Futuros (BM&F), EUREX, JSE Securities Exchange, and the Moscow Exchange.
 Gold futures are traded on the Hong Kong Exchanges & Clearing, the Indonesia Commodity & Derivatives Exchange (ICDX), the Multi Commodity Exchange of India (MCX), the Korea Exchange, Shanghai Futures Exchange (SHFE), and the Singapore Exchange (SGX).
-The NYMEX gold futures contract calls for the delivery of 100 troy ounces of gold (0.995 fineness), and the contract trades in terms of dollars and cents per troy ounce.
+The CME gold futures contract calls for the delivery of 100 troy ounces of gold (0.995 fineness), and the contract trades in terms of dollars and cents per troy ounce.

-Demand - U.S. consumption of gold in 2012 fell -10.7% yr/yr to 150,000 kilograms.
+Demand - U.S. consumption of gold in 2014 rose +3.1% yr/yr to 165,000 kilograms.
 The most recent data available from the early 1990s showed that 71% of that gold demand came from jewelry and the arts, 22% from industrial uses, and 7% from dental uses.

 Articles from the Commodity Research Bureau (CRB) Commodity Yearbook.
 The single most comprehensive source of commodity and futures market information available, the Yearbook is the book of record of the Commodity Research Bureau, which is, in turn, the organization of record for the commodity industry itself.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope is second to none.
 Additional information can be found at www.crbyearbook.com.